tayganr/purviewlab/modules/module02.md

 ## 12. View Assets

-1. To view the assets that have materialised as an outcome of running the scans, perform a wildcard search by typing the asterik character (`*`) into the search bar and hitting the Enter key to submit the query and return the search results.
+1. To view the assets that have materialised as an outcome of running the scans, perform a wildcard search by typing the asterisk character (`*`) into the search bar and hitting the Enter key to submit the query and return the search results.

     ![](../images/module02/02.72-search-wildcard.png)